What's the purpose of this trial?

 - Subjects with gastrointestinal disease that may significantly alter the absorption of the study drug.

-- Subjects with a prior history of malignancies, other than MM, lymphoma, or CLL/SLL, unless the subject has been free of the disease for ≥ 5 years with the exception of the following noninvasive malignancies:
+- Subjects with prior history of malignancies, other than MM, lymphoma, or CLL/SLL, unless the subject has been free of the disease for ≥ 5 years.

 - Has a history of anaphylaxis or hypersensitivity to thalidomide, lenalidomide, or pomalidomide.